frankred/jSona/README.md

 And here an explanation of all possible attributes:

 #####PATH_TO_VLCJ
 Path to your VLC root directory where the libvlc or libvlccore library is.
 (In windows the files are called libvlc.dll and libvlccore.dll).
+On a unix system, e.g. fedora the vlc libraries are under '/usr/lib64'.

 #####MAX_SEARCH_RESULT_AMOUNT
 Maximum search results of the lucene engine (smaller is faster)